trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-card/Set-Up-the-Expensify-Visa®-Commercial-Card-for-your-Company.md

 ---
-title: Set Up the Ieatta Visa® Commercial Card for your Company
+title: Set Up the Expensify Visa® Commercial Card for your Company
-description: Details on setting up the Ieatta Card for your company as an admin
+description: Details on setting up the Expensify Card for your company as an admin
 ---
 # Overview

-If you’re an admin interested in rolling out the Ieatta Visa® Commercial Card for your organization, you’re in the right place.
-This article will cover how to qualify and apply for the Ieatta Card program and begin issuing cards to your employees.
+If you’re an admin interested in rolling out the Expensify Visa® Commercial Card for your organization, you’re in the right place.
+This article will cover how to qualify and apply for the Expensify Card program and begin issuing cards to your employees.

-# How to qualify for the Ieatta Card program
+# How to qualify for the Expensify Card program

-There are three prerequisites to consider before applying for the Ieatta Card:
+There are three prerequisites to consider before applying for the Expensify Card:

 1. The email address associated with your account must be on a private domain
-2. You must claim your private domain in Ieatta
+2. You must claim your private domain in Expensify
-3. You must add and verify a US business bank account to your Ieatta account
+3. You must add and verify a US business bank account to your Expensify account

 To claim a domain, you must be a workspace admin with a company email address matching the domain you want to claim.
 After you create an account and set up a workspace, head to **Settings > Domains** to claim your domain.

 You can add a business bank account by navigating to **Settings > Account > Payments** and clicking Add Verified Bank Account.
 Follow the setup steps and complete the verification process as required.

-# How to apply for the Ieatta Card
+# How to apply for the Expensify Card

-Once you’ve claimed your domain and added a verified US business bank account, you can apply for the Ieatta Card.
+Once you’ve claimed your domain and added a verified US business bank account, you can apply for the Expensify Card.
 There are multiple ways to apply for the card from the web:

 ## From the home page

-1. Log into your Ieatta account using your preferred web browser
+1. Log into your Expensify account using your preferred web browser
 2. Head to your account’s home page
-3. On the task that says “Introducing the Ieatta Card,” click **Enable my Ieatta Cards** to get started
+3. On the task that says “Introducing the Expensify Card,” click **Enable my Expensify Cards** to get started

 ## From the Company Cards page

-1. Log into your Ieatta account using your preferred web browser
+1. Log into your Expensify account using your preferred web browser
 2. Head to **Settings > Domains > _Domain Name_ > Company Cards**
 3. Click **Get the Card**